How to Set Up File Storage in Flowise

 Going Further with the MCP Server

 The custom tool approach works for basic file saves.
-But if your agents need to read files, search across documents, manage folders, or handle permissions, the Fastio MCP server gives you access to 251 tools through a single connection.
+But if your agents need to read files, search across documents, manage folders, or handle permissions, the Fastio MCP server gives you access to 19 consolidated tools through a single connection.
 Flowise 2.0+ has native MCP support through its "MCP Tool" node.
 To connect:

 - Add an MCP Tool node to your chatflow

-- Set the server URL to `/storage-for-agents/
+- Set the server URL to

 - Select the tools you want to expose to your agent

+Named mode tools include upload, storage, find, ai, share, fileshare, download, and event.
 With MCP, your agent can do things the custom tool can't:

-- Read uploaded files: Let users drop a PDF into a shared folder and have the agent read it
+- Read uploaded files: Let users drop a PDF into a shared folder and have the agent read it with

 The MCP server works with any LLM backend that Flowise supports, including OpenAI, Anthropic Claude, Google Gemini, and local models through Ollama.
 For the full list of available tools and their parameters, check the MCP documentation.